-For many years now, the 11+ entrance exam has been a part of the English educational system.
-It is a test taken by pupils at the beginning of Year 6.
-The exam is used to select or decide pupils who are academically suited for grammar school or independent schools.
+For many years now, the 11+ entrance exam has been a part of the English education system.
+The exam is used to identify which children are academically suited for grammar or independent schooling.

 In preparation for the test, there is always a lot of pressure on parents and children alike.
 This is because the outcome of the exam determines your child’s path through the education system.
 The 11+ exam is a big thing and it takes most students more than a year to prepare.